onurkucukkece/oauth_azure_activedirectory/README.md

 OauthAzureActivedirectory.Client.logout_url()
 # will return Azure end session URL
 ```
-**⚠️ In some Chrome versions users are not redirected to `logout_redirect_url` after signing out from their Microsoft account.**
+**⚠️ In some Chrome versions, users are not redirected to `logout_redirect_url` after signing out from their Microsoft account.**

 To make sure that the users end their session in your application, you can do one of the following

 - Set a Front-channel logout URL in your Azure application.

-  Once users sign out from their Microsoft account, a silent request will be sent to logout URL with a `sid` attribute in query parameters which matches the `session_state` that was sent in callbak payload.
+  Once users sign out from their Microsoft account, a silent request will be sent to logout URL with a `sid` attribute in query parameters which matches the `session_state` that was sent in callback payload.
 - Add `logout_hint` to logout URL.
 That will sign users out from their Microsoft account without allowing them to choose which user to logout.
 This somehow fixes broken redirection.
 To do that
   1. Add `login_hint` optional ID claim to your Azure application as descibed [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/optional-claims).
 This will add `login_hint` attribute to callback payload.
   2. Store the hint along with user session
-  3. Pass it to `Client.logout_url(logout_hint)` function
+  3. Pass it to `OauthAzureActivedirectory.Client.logout_url(logout_hint)` function

 ## Information